socialweb-php/atproto-lexicon/README.md

 <h1 align="center">socialweb/atproto-lexicon</h1>

 <p align="center">
-    <strong>A PHP-base Lexicon parser for applications using the AT Protocol</strong>
+    <strong>A PHP-based Lexicon parser for applications using the AT Protocol</strong>
 </p>

 <!--